victortxc/github_web/README.md

 ## 💻 Project

-App to always remember to water your plants 🌱
+App to explore repositories on Github.

 This is a project developed during the **[Ignite](https://rocketseat.com.br/ignite)**, presented by **[@Rocketseat](https://github.com/Rocketseat)**.